OpenDSA/OpenDSA/RST/en/SWDesignAndDataStructs/ContentExceptions.rst

 .. admonition:: Try It Yourself

-   In Eclipse, use the *Project > Download Assignment...* menu command to download the exercise project named "ex07.02-ExceptionHandling".
+   In Eclipse, use the *Project > Download Assignment...* menu command to download the exercise project named "exExceptionHandling".
 This package has a project called `ExceptionHandlingWithThrow` , which you can use to work with `try...catch` structures on your own.
 Feel free to experiment.